 Don’t give up – there are still ways for you to tap your home equity.
 If you’re 62 years old or older, you can get a reverse mortgage, which lets you cash out your equity with no strings attached.
 The program has helped many older adults make ends meet, but be careful – once you spend that money, it’s gone.

-There's also a relatively new option known as a sale-leaseback.
-A prime example is EasyKnock's Sell and Stay program, which enables you to sell your home, collect the equity, and remain in place as a tenant until you're ready to relocate or re-purchase the home.
+There’s also a relatively new option known as a sale-leaseback.
+A prime example is EasyKnock’s Sell & Stay program, which enables you to sell your home, convert the equity, and remain in place as a renter until you’re ready to relocate or re-purchase the home.